 There are many SQL and NoSQL databases used in cloud computing.
 Some SQL databases are IBM DB2, MySQL, and Microsoft SQL Server.
 Some popular NoSQL databases are MongoDB, CouchDB, and CosmosDB.

 There are several benefits of using cloud databases, including cost optimization, high data availability, automatic scaling, and freedom from vendor lock-in.

 Cloud database works pretty much the same way as a traditional database, only it resides on the cloud platform.
 To implement the cloud database, users (or organizations) either install the database on the cloud provider’s infrastructure, or use the Database-as-a-Service option, so that they can access the database as a service without the need for an installation.

 MongoDB Atlas, developed by the MongoDB team, is a fully-managed cloud database.
-MongoDB Atlas is a multi-cloud application data platform and runs on all the major cloud providers, like AWS, Microsoft Azure, and Google Cloud.
+MongoDB Atlas is a multi-cloud developer data platform and runs on all the major cloud providers, like AWS, Microsoft Azure, and Google Cloud.